a-schaefers/systemE/README.md

 ## About

-Currently between using the tooling in this repo and my [.emacs dotfiles](https://github.com/a-schaefers/dotfiles), I am able to boot from linux to sinit as pid1 straight into Emacs, and additionally use Emacs as a login shell, dotfiles manager, startx / xinitrc replacement, and Window Manager.
+Using the tooling in this repo, I am able to boot from linux to sinit as pid1, and from there straight into Emacs as pid3? using --script mode, performing all typical rc.boot system initialization using Emacs lisp all the way to the getty.

+Additionally from the getty, I use Emacs as a login shell, dotfiles manager, startx / xinitrc replacement, and Window Manager.
 I have nearly purged shell scrips from my life entirely.
+For more information about these things, see my [.emacs and dotfiles](https://github.com/a-schaefers/dotfiles) repo.

-The plan is to update this repo as I progress in making my machine more "lispy." by rolling my own init system.
+The plan is to update this repo as I progress in making my machine more "lispy."

-## This repo is techinically a kiss linux overlay.
+## This repo is technically an Emacs [kiss linux](getkiss.org) package

+I took some shortcuts in packaging it and it is not an exemplary example of a kiss package __at all__.
+It's very hacky.
+However it does display the flexibility and simplicity which makes the kiss package manager fun to work with.

-It compiles and installs all project dependencies "batteries included" to /boot using the kiss build system from kisslinux (getkiss.org)
+So this repo compiles and installs all of my project dependencies "batteries included" to /boot ...

 This includes:
 - sinit